goodguydul/flip-disburse-api/README.md

 ## AUTHENTICATION

-This API uses basic authentication, so on every request, you must enter a username and password.
+This API used basic authentication, so on every request, you must enter a username and password.

 Credentials:
  `username: admin`